TMEIT/website/README.md

 ## History of tmeit.se

-This is the second revision of tmeit.se.
+This is the third revision of tmeit.se.

+### tmeit.se (~2004)
+There was a tmeit.se from 2004.
+It is not well documented, but full backups of the site exist.

+The site was a place where members could chat on a forum and share photos from TMEIT parties.

 ### tmeit.se (2011)
-The original tmeit.se was written in PHP by [Wilhelm Svenselius](https://github.com/wsv-accidis) in December 2011.
+From 2011 to 2022, tmeit.se was a PHP site written by [Wilhelm Svenselius](https://github.com/wsv-accidis) in December 2011.

 It was a custom fork of Mediawiki hosted on a Loopia webbhotell.
 It had added features like workteams, events, multiple profile pictures, groups, and badges.
 Users could earn points and level up for working at events (or maybe hacking some points for themselves)